roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

 Area Chairs (ACs) are expected to perform the following functions during the reviewing and discussion phases of the
 conference:

- - Read the [conditions for acceptance](/organization/conditions_for_acceptance), and contact the ICAPS-25 organizing committee to resolve any doubts or questions.
+ - Read the [conditions for acceptance](/organisation/conditions_for_acceptance), and contact the ICAPS-25 organising committee to resolve any doubts or questions.
  - Place bids on papers that the AC is interested in and fall within their field of expertise.
 Avoid any obvious conflicts of interest.
- - Lead the process of [desk rejection](/content/organization/desk_rejection).
+ - Lead the process of [desk rejection](/content/organisation/desk_rejection).
  - Report if they have a Conflict of Interest (see below) with one or more papers in the assignment.
 This may affect yourself or the Reviewers assigned to the paper.
 ACs will know the identity of the Reviewers
  - The AC should read the paper carefully, taking notes where appropriate.
 These notes can evolve into the AC own review, if the AC is so inclined.
  - Engage with the Reviewers during the review and discussion period to resolve relevant issues (see below).
- - Write a meta-review summarizing the views of the Program Chairs assigned to the paper, and provide a recommendation justified on the basis of the content of the reviews, the discussion, and their own views on the paper.
+ - Write a meta-review summarising the views of the Program Chairs assigned to the paper, and provide a recommendation justified on the basis of the content of the reviews, the discussion, and their own views on the paper.

 ### Guidelines (Phase 1 and Phase 2)